San Francisco, the Bay Area, California, and some visits to

 |Market & Rye (DeHaro at 16th).
 Closed!

-The human puppies that have recently taken over this
+The human puppies that took over this neighborhood threw

-neighborhood threw half of their food underneath the cheery
+half of their food underneath the cheery blue picnic tables,

-blue picnic tables, so Huxley was optimistic about the
+so Huxley was optimistic about the possibilities at this

 |Pizza Nostra (DeHaro at 16th).
 Closed!

-Though the humans have often enjoyed a glass of lunchtime
+Though the humans often enjoyed a glass of lunchtime wine at

-wine at this fancy pizzeria's outside tables, Huxley has
+this fancy pizzeria's outside tables, Huxley never got a

-never gotten a cork or even a pizza crust.
-It must have been
+cork or even a pizza crust.
+It must have been good!
+However,

-good!
-However, it recently changed ownership and Huxley no
+it recently changed ownership and Huxley no longer works in

-longer works in the neighborhood, so he doesn't know what
+the neighborhood, so he doesn't know what it's like now.